dea-bug/test1111/_posts/2024-08-07-pearljamdarkmatter.md

 <!-- Responsive Single Image -->
 <img src="https://snipboard.io/6R3jOh.jpg" alt="Content image" class="content-single-image">

 <p>The concept for the project was to create something cosmic and awe inspiring, yet human.
-To bring this vision to life, we developed innovative techniques, including a custom process that allowed Rob Sheridan and his team to paint with light&mdash;typically only possible within the realm of still photography&mdash;to craft a vast organic cosmic structure for the opening track of the album, &ldquo;Scared of Fear.&rdquo;</p>
+To bring this vision to life, we developed innovative techniques, including a custom process that allowed us to paint with light&mdash;typically only possible within the realm of still photography&mdash;to craft a vast organic cosmic structure for the opening track of the album, &ldquo;Scared of Fear.&rdquo;</p>

 <!-- More Content -->
 <br>